 Q. Can the money be disbursed in one lump sum?
-Can the money get spread out throughout the year?
+Can the money be spread out throughout the year?

-A. We try to get the monies distributed as soon as possible.
-Being that the deadline for PLC (March 7) work comes approximately two months ahead of the evaluation deadline (May 15), we choose not to hold the first payment as we are able to distribute it prior to the close of the school year.
-Additionally, we cannot forward monies until all verification is completed.
+A. The deadline for PLC work (March 7) comes approximately two months ahead of the evaluation deadline (May 15).
+Thus, we choose not to hold the first payment as we are able to distribute it prior to the close of the school year.
+Additionally, we cannot forward monies until the PLC verification and the evaluation process is completed.

 Q. How much is being retained for appeals?